TIROLER TAGESZEITUNG, editorial: “Political family silver”, by Peter Nindler

 Hypo’s policy was warned.
 The country had to be liable for the Hypo with up to eleven billion euros; the risk was enormous.
 Today it is only 133.5 million euros.

 Politically, however, state politics is always liable for the family silver, even if the bank or Tiwag board members want to believe otherwise.
 In any case, this is currently the source of the disputes over the state energy supplier.
-A failed information strategy about electricity price adjustments, a complicated and non-transparent procedure for contract changes and a power plant policy that continues to be viewed as condescending or distant from the citizens have put Tiwag on the defensive.
+A failed information strategy regarding electricity price adjustments, a complicated and non-transparent procedure for contract changes and a power plant policy that continues to be viewed as condescending or distant from the citizens have put Tiwag on the defensive.
 And with it the black-red state government in general and owner representatives and state governor Anton Mattle (ÖVP) in particular.

 AK President Erwin Zangerl and the opposition recently repeatedly called for political intervention and urgently reminded Mattle of Tiwag’s social responsibility as a state company.
 In times of rising prices, the price of electricity has become a political explosive.
 This results in a toxic mixture, especially because the Tiwag failed to finally create a positive spin.